alphagov/government-frontend/README.md

 | Unpublishing | | Rendered by Whitehall, might not be migrated |
 | World Location News Article | [View on GOV.UK](https://www.gov.uk/government/world-location-news/changes-to-secure-english-language-test-providers-for-uk-visas) | Migrated |
 | Working group | [View on GOV.UK](https://www.gov.uk/government/groups/2gether-nhs-foundation-trust) | Migrated |

+## Components

+Pages are rendered using components.
+Components can be specific to government-frontend or shared between applications.

+Shared components are provided by static and are documented in the [GOV.UK component guide](http://govuk-component-guide.herokuapp.com/).

+Components specific to government-frontend are [within the application](https://github.com/alphagov/government-frontend/tree/master/app/views/components) and follow rules set out by the [govuk_publishing_components](https://github.com/alphagov/govuk_publishing_components) gem.
+They are documented in the [government-frontend component guide](https://government-frontend.herokuapp.com/component-guide).

+When [running government-frontend](#running-the-application) locally the component guide is available at: http://government-frontend.dev.gov.uk/component-guide

 ## Technical documentation